 More from Maryland Terrapins

-- Maryland Basketball: 2019-20 season review of the Terrapins
+- Maryland Basketball: 2020-21 season preview for the Terrapins

 Both teams came out scoring efficiently in the second half.
 Nebraska was making every scoring opportunity count and they cut the Terps lead to seven, 47-40.
 Jervay Green scored their last five points during this run.